MarcellGranat/pyntagma/docs/algebra-and-navigation.md

-# Algebra vs. Bidirectional Navigation
+# Algebra and Bidirectional Navigation

 Pyntagma offers two complementary ways to work with documents: